silver-wizard11/spicetifyconfig/README.md

 # spicetifyconfig
-Spicetify config/setup that I've tested and I'm using it now, collected from Google and the Marketplace itself.
+Spicetify config/ setup that I've already tested and am currently using it, collected from Google and the Marketplace itself.

-All the downloads will lead to the original author/ link.
+/// All the downloads will lead to the original author/ link! ///

-There's a pre-config that I uploaded, if you want then you can use it.
+There's a pre-config file that I uploaded, if wish to use it then sure just go ahead and download it.

 --- Extensions ---